 1981, Developmental Disabilities - Cincinnati Children's Hospital Medical Center

-1986, Clinical Epidemiology - Pediatric - Albert Einstein College of Medicine of Yeshiva University
+1986, Disorders of Higher Cognitive Function in Children - Albert Einstein College of Medicine of Yeshiva University

-Attention Deficit Hyperactivity Disorder (ADHD), Autism Spectrum Disorders and Related Disorders, Developmental and Behavioral Disorders, Pediatric Neurology, EEG - Electroencephalography
+Developmental and Behavioral Disorders, Attention Deficit Hyperactivity Disorder (ADHD), Pediatric Neurology, EEG - Electroencephalography, Autism Spectrum Disorders and Related Disorders

 UH Rainbow Babies and Children's Hospital